nikita-kazakov/nikita-kazakov.github.io/_posts/2015-10-21-why-public-speaking-builds-effective-communication.md

 tags: branding
 ---

-Bottom Line: Speaking skills will greatly amplify your other skills.
+Bottom Line --- Speaking skills will greatly amplify your other skills.
 Here are examples from my life and the lives of others.

 I’ve been speaking to groups of people for a couple of years.
 Whether it is speaking at work, to groups, or just within <a href="https://medium.com/basicdrop/push-comforts-of-speaking-with-toastmasters-7948d9a37220#.5b5385om6" target="_blank" rel="noopener noreferrer">toastmasters</a>, it is a worthwhile endeavor.